rwinge/rwinge.github.io/README.md

 # rwinge.github.io
-Terminal based portfolio website for rwinge
+Static terminal based portfolio website for my small projects, notes and stuff.

+This might or might not get updated..

+¯\_(ツ)_/¯